yat-labs/yat-docs/yat-docs/docs/guides/8_ios_partner_integration_framework.md

     }
 	```

-    App return link, organization name, and organization key will be delivered to you by the Yat development team.
+    The app return link, organization name, and organization key will be delivered to you by the Yat development team.

     # Usage